longtingwu/longtingwu.github.io/_pages/about.md

 My research interests lie in algebraic geometry and mathematical physics.
 In particular, my research focuses on the study of Gromov-Witten theory.
 My Erdős number is 5.

+Starting from the Fall of 2022, I am co-organizing the [Lambda Seminar](https://lambda.sustech.edu.cn) with the aim to enhance the communication between mathematicians working in the area of Geometry and Mathematical Physics.

 [comment]: <> (Here is my CV.)